 When are elections held in the City of Glendale?

-How do I get to be a registered voter in Glendale?
+How do I become a registered voter in Glendale?

 Any Glendale resident who is 18 years of age and a citizen of the United States or naturalized citizen can register to vote by completing an Affidavit of Registration.
-It is recommended you file a new form each time your address or name changes, and you must be registered at least 15 days prior to the election in which you intend to vote.
+It is recommended you file a new form each time your address or name changes.
+In order to have your name appear in the Electronic Pollbook, you must be registered at least 15 days prior to the election in which you intend to vote.
+For those who miss this deadline, you may still vote at any Vote Center in L.A.
+County through Conditional Voter Registration.
 Check the Registrar of Voters website for further information.
 Registration forms are available at the following locations:

 City of Glendale